pranitastudent/Guju-FODMAP-CookBook/README.md

 ## UX Design - User Experience
 <br>

-<p> The Header and Footer and main primary colour of the site is blue.
+<p>The Header and Footer and main primary colour of the site is blue.
 Blue is used as the official Monash FODMAP app is blue and is associated with FODMAP.
  The user regardless of being logged in should be able to view all recipes of all courses and each recipe individually which details the method, ingredients, photo of finished dish, upvotes , cooking time, serving size, course of the recipe.
 In addition if a user creates a recipe then their name is added as author of that recipe.
 The user should be able to register and login in securely using the authentication process.
 The logged in user will be able to create, update and delete their own recipes.
 The user must be able to search for a recipe using 'keywords' in the search bar and a result pertaining to the search will appear.
-A user will be able to filter through the recipes using the two filters: Course Labels (Starter, Main, Desert) and Allergens ( Soy, Eggs etc) Pagination is added to the site and a total of six recipes can be viewed at any one time.
+A user will be able to filter through the recipes using the two filters: Course Labels (Starter, Main, Desert) and Allergens ( Nuts, Eggs etc).
+Pagination is added to the site and a total of six recipes can be viewed at any one time.
 The web application fulfils the CRUD operations.</p>

 ### CRUD

 #### Create

 <p> A logged in user is able to create a recipe through filling in the add recipe form.
 The data entered is added to MongoDB database collection.</p>

 #### Read

 <p> All users despite being logged in or not are able to view all recipes and single recipe pages.</p>